kitschpatrol/itson/readme.md

 Itson itself is not a long-running process.
 It runs once at startup, and then hands over responsibility for application monitoring to the operating system's native service-management facilities.

-Native implementations are used wherever possible (e.g. `launchd` for process management, the system keychain for credential storage.)
+Though the tool itself is written in TypeScript, the actual functionality is provided by platform-native implementations wherever possible.
+(E.g. `launchd` for process management, the system keychain for credential storage.)

 #### Launchd